It’s in the best interest of any brand to be seen by a large number of people.

 Your title (CEO, Author, Founder, etc.), what you do (growth hacker, marketer, recruiter or consultant) and any tangible achievement.
 You could also talk about paid placements, but not too much.

 The bio section receives a lot of exposure because it is the first thing that they see.
-You need to come straight about what you do, your achievements and the company you represent.
+You need to come clean about what you do, your achievements and the company you represent.
 Check the examples below for motivation: